BenjaminPlanterose/UMtools/README.md

 ## A word on the Beadchip microarray technology and the probes on the 450K

-The microarray itself consists of a silica substrate with uniformly interspaced microwells.
-Hundreds of thousands of copies of a specific oligonucleotide lie on the surface of silica beads.
+The Beadchip technology is the basis of Illumina DNA methylation microarrays.
+On the one hand, it is a probe-based approach where hundreds of thousands of copies of a specific oligonucleotides lie on the surface of silica beads.
+On the other hand, The microarray itself consists of a silica substrate with uniformly interspaced microwells.
 During the manufacture of the chip, a total of 622,399 types of beads are pooled together and deposited on the microarray.
 Subsequently, beads automatically self-assemble on the microarray's microwell.
-As a result, both the order and the number copies for a given bead type are random, hence requiring the decoding of the microarray.
+As a result, both the order and the number copies for a given bead type are random.

-Although employing 622,399 probe oligonucleotides, the 450K technology targets 485,512 cytosines.
-We register here the count of probes.
-To begin with, 450K combines three types of probes concerning detection:
+Strangely, although the 450K technology targets 485,512 cytosines, it employs 622,399 different probe oligonucleotides.
+The reason is the inclusion of control probes, which are not informative for CpG methylation, and Infinium type-I probes, that require two probes per CpG.

+For a more thorough count, we have compiled all the probes included in the 450K:

-* Type I (n = 135,476 x 2) - two bead types per cytosine
+* Type I (n = 135,476 x 2) - two bead types per cytosine.

-  * Type-I Green (n = 46,289 x 2) - Quantification is informative only in the Green channel
+  * Type-I Green (n = 46,289 x 2) - Quantification is informative only in the Green channel.

-  * Type-I Red (n = 89,187 x 2) - Quantification is informative only in the Red channel
+  * Type-I Red (n = 89,187 x 2) - Quantification is informative only in the Red channel.

-* Type-II (n = 350,036): one bead type per cytosine, quantification is informative in both channels
+* Type-II (n = 350,036): one bead type per cytosine, quantification is informative in both channels.

-In addition, there are a wide range of quality control probes (n = 848):
+* Control probes (n = 848).

-* Staining (n = 4)
+  * Staining (n = 4).

-* extension (n = 4)
+  * extension (n = 4).

-* hybridization (n = 3)
+  * hybridization (n = 3).

-* target removal (n = 2)
+  * target removal (n = 2).

-* bisulfite conversion I and II (n = 12 and 4)
+  * bisulfite conversion I and II (n = 12 and 4).

-* specificity I and II (n = 12 and 3)
+  * specificity I and II (n = 12 and 3).

-* non-polymorphic (n = 4)
+  * non-polymorphic (n = 4).

-* negative control (n = 613)
+  * negative control (n = 613).

-* restoration (n = 1)
+  * restoration (n = 1).

   * normalization (n = 186).

-As well, some probes target SNPs, included for assessing sample mix-up (n = 65):
+* SNP-targetting probes (n = 65) - included for assessing sample mix-up.

-* SnpI (n = 25 x 2)
+  ** SnpI (n = 25 x 2) - Two bead types per SNP.

-* SnpII (n = 40)
+  ** SnpII (n = 40) - One bead types per cytosine.

-Finally, there 473 orphan probes, placed on the array for unknown purposes.
+* orphan probes (n = 473) -  placed on the array for unknown purposes.

 In total, that makes:

     473 + 25*2 + 40 + 848 + 46,289 * 2 + 89,187 * 2 + 350,036 = 622,399 probes

-## The 450K protocol
+## The 450K protocol - Single base extension